Introduction

 Anti-rollback

-The anti-rollback flow is shown below.
-Once the anti-rollback is enabled, the device will compare the major version numbers abtained from OTA1 and OTA2 images respectively with the anti-rollback version number in OTP.
-If the major version number of the image is smaller than the anti-rollback version number, this image will be regarded as invalid.
+The device individually compares the major version numbers abtained from OTA1 and OTA2 images with the anti-rollback version number in OTP.

 Users can enable the anti-rollback feature through the following steps: